Federal Crime of Forgery – 18 U.S.C. § 471

 Developing an Effective Defense Strategy

-So, if you have one of these federal forgery cases and some sophistication is involved or at least alleged, pick up the phone and call me.
-We'll sit down and go over everything.
-We'll get a strategy together.
-Sometimes the strategy is that the government does not have the full picture.
+So, if you have one of these federal forgery cases and some sophistication is involved or at least alleged, it's crucial to contact a defense attorney as soon as possible.
+We'll sit down and go over everything, including the evidence against you, your rights, and potential defense strategies.
+We'll get a strategy together, which may involve challenging the evidence, negotiating with the prosecution, or presenting mitigating factors.
+Sometimes, the strategy is that the government does not have the full picture, and we can use this to your advantage.

 We have to give them the full picture so they'll even dismiss the case or lessen the charges and the specter they're looking at me in.

-The other strategy sometimes is, we need to pay them back.
-We need to negotiate with them and get ourselves in the best position not to serve prison time or to get lesser charges or to serve the least amount of time possible.
+The other strategy sometimes is we need to pay them back.
+We need to negotiate with them and get ourselves in the best position not to serve prison time to get lesser charges or to serve the least amount of time possible.
 So, you can't in every case you're going to use the same defense or strategy because all cases are different.
-Sometimes the evidence is strong.
+Sometimes, the evidence is strong.

-Sometimes the evidence is weak.
-Sometimes it's not even clear, it's a grey area how strong the evidence is, and that's when we really need to sit down, flush everything out and go over it and make some decisions because in these forgery cases, there can be a lot of enhancements that apply in addition to the Code you're going to be charged under and the base defense level that you're going to fall based on violating that Code section.
+Sometimes, the evidence could be stronger.
+Sometimes, it's not even clear, it's a grey area how strong the evidence is, and that's when we really need to sit down, flush everything out, go over it, and make some decisions because in these forgery cases, there can be a lot of enhancements that apply in addition to the Code you're going to be charged under and the base defense level that you're going to fall based on violating that Code section.

 Other enhancements can apply, for example, the actual or intended loss.
 These are things that the government is going to look at.
 How much money did somebody lose based on the forgery?
 How much money were you trying to get?